Same-sex marriage in Maine

-Same-sex marriage in Maine has been legally recognized since December 29, 2012.
+Same-sex marriage has been legally recognized in Maine since December 29, 2012.
 A bill for the legalization of same-sex marriages was approved by voters, 53–47 percent, on November 6, 2012, as Maine, Maryland and Washington became the first U.S. states to legalize same-sex marriage by popular vote.
 Election results were certified by the Maine Secretary of State's office and the Governor of Maine, Paul LePage, on November 29.
+Maine was the eighth U.S. state to legalize same-sex marriage.

 The 2012 referendum was a reversal of action on a similar bill three years earlier.
 On May 6, 2009, a bill to allow same-sex marriage in Maine was signed into law by Governor John Baldacci following legislative approval.
-Opponents of the bill successfully petitioned for a referendum before the law went into effect; voters rejected the law on November 3, 2009 in a "people's veto".
+Opponents of the bill successfully petitioned for a referendum before the law went into effect; voters rejected the law on November 3, 2009, in a "people's veto".
 Until the referendum result rejected the law, it appeared that Maine would be the first U.S. state to legalize same-sex marriage through the legislative process with a governor's signature, rather than following a judicial ruling.
 Vermont was the first state to legalize same-sex marriage by statute, but its legislature did so by overriding its governor's veto.